slyon/ubuntu-maintainers-handbook/PackageMerging.md

     9c3cf29 (tag: pkg/import/3.1.20-3.1) Import patches-unapplied version 3.1.20-3.1 to debian/sid
     ...

-Get all commit hashes since old/debian using:
+Get all commit hashes since old/debian and check the summary what they changed using:

     git log --stat old/debian..